The Winged Lion of Venice: Symbolism and History Explained

 Visitors can find the winged lion in numerous locations throughout Venice.
 St. Mark’s Basilica is a prime destination, with the lion adorning mosaics and statues both inside and outside the church.
 Piazza San Marco features the winged lion atop one of its iconic granite columns, symbolizing protection over the square.
 The Doge’s Palace also showcases the lion in its architectural details, highlighting its role in Venetian governance.

-For those seeking a deeper understanding of the symbol, the Museo Correr offers artifacts that trace the lion’s evolution.
+For those seeking a deeper understanding of the symbol, the Museo Correr offers artefacts that trace the lion’s evolution.
 Hidden depictions can also be found in smaller churches and backstreets, rewarding curious explorers with a glimpse of Venice’s artistic legacy.

 Unmissable Venice Tours and Tickets